Free will: Free will as lack of physical restraint

 Most "classical compatibilists", such as Thomas Hobbes, claim that a person is acting on the person's own will only when it is the desire of that person to do the act, and also possible for the person to be able to do otherwise, if the person had decided to.
 Hobbes sometimes attributes such compatibilist freedom to each individual and not to some abstract notion of will, asserting, for example, that "no liberty can be inferred to the will, desire, or inclination, but the liberty of the man; which consisteth in this, that he finds no stop, in doing what he has the will, desire, or inclination to doe[sic]."
 In articulating this crucial proviso, David Hume writes, "this hypothetical liberty is universally allowed to belong to every one who is not a prisoner and in chains."
 Similarly, Voltaire, in his Dictionnaire philosophique, claimed that "Liberty then is only and can be only the power to do what one will."
 He asked, "would you have everything at the pleasure of a million blind caprices?"
 For him, free will or liberty is "only the power of acting, what is this power?
 It is the effect of the constitution and present state of our organs."

+Compatibilism has also been defended by Christian List.
+List makes a distinction between "physical possibility" and "agential possibility", and argues that free will is a higher-level phenomenon on par with agency and intentionality, rather than a physical one.